 Get help if you need to

 Investing can seem daunting, especially if you’re just getting started.
 But there are many digital investment platforms out there that are designed to make it easy for you.
 With Wealthify, you don’t need to know much about stock markets to take the plunge.
-You don’t even need that much money – starting from £1, we will build you a diversified portfolio based on your risk level.
+You don’t even need that much money – start investing from £1, we will build you a diversified portfolio based on your risk level.
 We will manage your Plan and ensure everything is on track with your financial goals, whatever they are.

 1: Data from Bloomberg